-- The BSW Learning Contracts (including Midterm Evaluation and Final Evaluation) for SCWK 3300 or SCWK 4302 and the Guidelines to Completing the Learning Contract (for SCWK 3300 or SCWK 4302) clearly outline evaluation criteria.
-All learning contracts contain the same five outcomes and requisite objectives: field setting and community, teaching and learning, selfawareness, theory and knowledge, professional development and social work practice. - Students are expected to perform at a satisfactory level and meet the minimum requirements in order to successfully complete the field practicum.

-This means students must achieve Meets Expectations (ME) on all outcomes and objectives on the final evaluation for SCWK 3300 or SCWK 4302.
+- The BSW Learning Contracts (including Midterm Evaluation and Final Evaluation) for SCWK 4302 and the Guidelines to Completing the Learning Contract for SCWK 4302 clearly outline evaluation criteria.
+The learning contract contains five outcomes and requisite objectives: field setting and community, teaching and learning, self-awareness, theory and knowledge, professional development and social work practice. - Students are expected to perform at a satisfactory level and meet the minimum requirements in order to successfully complete the field practicum.
+This means students must achieve Meets Expectations (ME) on all outcomes and objectives on the final evaluation for SCWK 4302.